megmug/anki-hanzi/README.md

 Compared with upstream, this fork currently:

-- builds only the custom New HSK / HSK 3.0 deck, not the full upstream set of deck variants;
+- builds a custom deck including all HSK 3.0 2026 words, configurable to include any word from the dictionary CC-CEDICT;
 - removes sentence cards and the separate audio-only card type;
 - keeps Meaning, Pinyin, and Write cards;
 - defaults the templates to Simplified Chinese and Pinyin, with Traditional characters and Zhuyin disabled;
 - adds a HanziWriter-based scoring panel for Write cards;
 - builds from a Python/Nix pipeline instead of the old website generator;
-- uses a compact CC-CEDICT-derived JSON database enriched with hanzi HSK study targets;
-- checks the generated APKG against a pinned last-known-good hash by default.

-This is not intended to remain a cleanly syncable fork of upstream.
-The upstream repository remains useful as historical reference and source attribution.

 ## Build